geoej/ForestLossDatasets/README.md

-# Quantifying the fitness of global datasets for forest Loss in Amazonia by comparing two remote sensing datasets: (1) Global Forest Watch (GFW) which maps the forest gain and losses over time, and (2) Tropical Moist Forest (TMF) data published by the Joint Research Centre – European Commission
+# Quantifying the Fitness of Global Datasets for Forest Loss in Amazonia

+I compared two remote sensing datasets: (1) Global Forest Watch (GFW) which maps the forest gain and losses over time, and (2) Tropical Moist Forest (TMF) data published by the Joint Research Centre – European Commission

 Both TMF and GFW datasets provide a consistent time series of forest loss and deforestation and forest gain.
 However, TMF data is more